NLnetLabs/routinator/doc/manual/source/manual-page.rst

             An integer value that specifies the maximum number of deltas necessary to update an RRDP repository before using the snapshot instead.
 If the value is missing, the default of 100 is used.

+      rrdp-max-delta-list-len
+            An integer value that specified the maximum bumber of deltas listed the notification file of an RRDP repository before the list is considered empty instead and the snapshot is user.
+            If the value is missing, the default of 500 is used.

       rrdp-timeout
             An integer value that provides a timeout in seconds for all